westonganger/input-autogrow/README.md

 `trailingSpace` - Default: `0` - This is extra spacing at the end of the input which is used until the maxWidth is hit.

+# Contributing
+- Only edit js files from `src/` and `test/` folders.
+- To run tests: `npm run test`
+- Remember to run `gulp` to run the dist build after your done adding and testing your changes.

 # Credits
-Created by Weston Ganger - @westonganger
+Created & Maintained by Weston Ganger - [@westonganger](https://github.com/westonganger)

-This plugin was originally based on a [Stackoverflow answer](http://stackoverflow.com/questions/931207) by James Padolsey
+Originally based on this [Stackoverflow answer](http://stackoverflow.com/questions/931207) by James Padolsey

+For any consulting or contract work please contact me via my company website: [Solid Foundation Web Development](https://solidfoundationwebdev.com)